 You’ve finished decorating the interior of your home.
 It suits your lifestyle perfectly.
 Unfortunately, you have neglected your outdoor living spaces.
-With warn weather just around the corner, how do you go about creating outdoor areas that are as beautiful and comfortable as the rest of your home?
+With warm weather just around the corner, how do you go about creating outdoor areas that are as beautiful and comfortable as the rest of your home?

 Outdoor areas are as unique as the structures they grace.
-Depending on the age, type and style of your abode, you may have anything from a small balcony to an elaborate outdoor living area.
+Depending on the age, type, and style of your abode, you may have anything from a small balcony to an elaborate outdoor living area.

 No matter which type of outdoor space you are dealing with, you should stick with furniture and accessories that complement your interior design.
-However, if you have shopped outdoor furniture recently, you know the style choices can be overwhelming.
+However, if you have shopped for outdoor furniture recently, you know the style choices can be overwhelming.

 To cut through the confusion, here are a few outdoor furniture style trends that may make your selection process a bit easier.

-Imagine your outdoor space is a trendy boutique hotel in L.A., Miami or on the French Riviera.
+Imagine your outdoor space is a trendy boutique hotel in L.A., Miami, or on the French Riviera.
 Outdoor furniture conveying this look will feature sleek lines and interesting angles.
-Comfy couches, roomy patio chairs and daybeds with retractable canopies are designed to while away hours in the sun.
-Retro influences also incorporate circles, curves and egg shapes.
+Comfy couches, roomy patio chairs, and daybeds with retractable canopies are designed to while away hours in the sun.
+Retro influences also incorporate circles, curves, and egg shapes.

 If your outdoor area is small, this style of furniture might be the solution to your dilemma.
-In many cases, chairs are designed to neatly stack, stools are housed in cutout spaces under tables and complete sets fit together in different configurations to create shapes that are functional works of art.
+In many cases, chairs are designed to neatly stack, stools are housed in cutout spaces under tables, and complete sets fit together in different configurations to create shapes that are functional works of art.

-Whether your cabin is in the woods, at the beach or in the city, your outdoor space wouldn’t be complete without a grouping of rustic furniture pieces.
+Whether your cabin is in the woods, at the beach, or in the city, your outdoor space wouldn’t be complete without a grouping of rustic furniture pieces.
 Two of the most popular styles are Adirondack and log furniture.

-Many modern Adirondack pieces are made from poly lumber, compressed fiberboard and other eco-friendly materials, rather than the hardwoods of their forebearers.
+Many modern Adirondack pieces are made from poly lumber, compressed fiberboard, and other eco-friendly materials rather than the hardwoods of their forebearers.
 While original versions of Adirondack furniture were typically painted green or dark brown, new pieces come in a rainbow of colors to mix and match.

 Outdoor log furniture is made from actual tree branches and trunks and is the perfect complement to cabin or rustic western design.
 This outdoor furniture is constructed from durable hardwoods to withstand year-round weather extremes and can be stained with either light or dark wood tones.

-When you think of Balinese furniture, you most likely picture over-sized pieces in deep, rich wood stains.
+When you think of Balinese furniture, you most likely picture oversized pieces in deep, rich wood stains.
 Nothing looks more striking than crisp, white cotton cushions paired with dark Balinese furniture.

-This substantial outdoor furniture imparts a classic, yet relaxed atmosphere to your outdoor areas.
+This substantial outdoor furniture imparts a classic yet relaxed atmosphere to your outdoor areas.
 It is versatile enough to mix with other furniture styles to create an eclectic look, appearing to be collected over time.

-Leave the cost of airline tickets, packing and exhaustion behind and create a Tuscan getaway in your own backyard.
+Leave the cost of airline tickets, packing, and exhaustion behind and create a Tuscan getaway in your own backyard.
 Tuscan outdoor furniture lends itself to rustic simplicity, as well as Old World charm.
 If you are designing an outdoor dining and lounge area, a long harvest or picnic-style table with simple chairs serves as the centerpiece for large family gatherings.

 Nothing says cottage more than wicker furniture.
 You can pick up great vintage wicker pieces from flea markets and garage sales.
 With a can of spray paint, you can create a custom look, playing off the colors of your house or the surrounding landscape and flower beds.
 Store vintage wicker in the garage or basement during the harsh winter months and keep it out of direct sunlight—a covered porch or patio is the ideal setting for genuine wicker.